NikPiermafrost/typescript-color-gradient/README.md

 const gradientArray = new Gradient().getColors();

 console.log(gradientArray);
-// [... a a gradient with 10 colors starting by generating a random color and his spectrum opposite]
+// [... a a gradient with 10 colors starting by generating a random color and his opposite hex string value]
 ```